 Having your parental rights taken away can make a parent feel like they no longer have any control over their child’s future.
 You can think of nothing else but your child and the kind of family he or she is with.
 You may be thinking: Is my child safe?
-Are the parents too strict or too permissive?
+Is the family too strict or too permissive?
 Would they be open to my child visiting with me?
 Will they want to adopt my child, or will my child move from home to home?

 Adoption intervention, however, is not always appropriate.
 Considerations, including whether it is best for the child to be removed from the current foster home, should be made.
-If the child’s foster family has maintained custody for some time and expressed a desire to adopt, consenting to the foster family adopting, with an agreement for continued communication, may be in the best interests of the child.
+If the child’s foster family has maintained custody for some time and expressed a desire to adopt, consenting to the foster family adopting, with an agreement for continued communication, maybe in the best interests of the child.

 If the child’s current foster placement is not suitable in the eyes of the birth parents, a private adoption plan may be a great alternative.
 With private adoption, even when you are not a direct part of your child’s life, you can still plan for the kind of life and family you envision for your child.
 Whether your child is placed with a two-parent family, in a home with (or without) other children, in a Florida home, and whether your child has a stay-at-home parent can all be decided by you.
 An agreement for pictures, letters, and/or visits from the adoptive parents may also be created so as to stay up-to-date with all of your child’s milestones.